popcorncolonel/comp20-ebailey/mmap/README.md

 I did not discuss this assignment with anyone.

 **Say approximately how many hours you have spent completing the assignment.**
-2
+3

 #TODO#
-What do I write for my own info window? "display info window after retrieving information from navigator.geolocation."
+* What do I write for my own info window? "display info window after retrieving information from navigator.geolocation."
+* Remove app engine stuff
+* Read all the piazza posts
+* Error handling (remove all console.logs)